ShrikeBin/Native-Language-Identification-Author-Profiling/BRAINDUMP.md

 - combined the languages into branches with personal heuristics, deleted ones that couldn't be passed into a bigger group and too small samle (Mongloian with 49 samples) as apoosed to (Hebrew 47 samples -> Arabic)
 - we noticed that language model was actually city/region guessing model (changing Im from Tokyo to Im from Rome in 50 word text instantly made you 70% italian) - we used spacy (NER) to map masks ([REGION][CITY]... etc) onto the train dataset to force it to generalize ai again finds a workaround xD
 - spoiler (it worked out, 69% accuracy babyy) - it still kinda skews towards cities becasue we didnt remove ALL instances (like "barcelona" still shows 34 times across those 12k or so samples but thats much better)
+- we increased learnable parameters in LoRA to around 1% that imporved the results and still yielded 100x decrease in size
+- in LoRA we used learning rate significantly higher compared to full fine tune

 ### Technical
 - custom regression head breaks nice hf pipeline, no config.json is created, need to manually load weights with safetensors